-What is a fare preset and how does it work?
 King County Metro and Sound Transit operate bus service with zone-based fares.
 For King County Metro, the city of Seattle is one zone and all other areas outside the city but within King County are a second zone.
 For Sound Transit if you travel across a county line you pay a multi-county fare.
 If you are a frequent commuter, it's easy to preset your zone or multi-county fare for your regular route online.
 Or call 888-988-6722 / TTY Relay: 711, or visit any ORCA customer service office.
 If you regularly travel the full length of a multi-county route you do not need to change the zone preset.
 If you travel within one county on a route that travels multi-county, you can tell the driver each time you ride that you are not traveling the full length of the route.
 The driver will adjust the preset.

 - Products for your ORCA card

-- Companion fare
+- Group fare